 The Bound to Stay Bound Books (BTSB) Scholarship provides financial assistance in the form of four $8,000 annual awards for the education of men and women who intend to pursue an MLS or advanced degree and who plan to work in the area of library service to children.
 This work may be serving children up to and including the age of 14 in any type library.
 The Scholarship is made possible by the ALSC through the generous contributions of Bound to Stay Bound Books, Incorporated.

 Special thanks go to the Bound to Stay Bound Books foundation, which has encouraged the professional development of Children's librarians through this scholarship since 1985.
 The 30th anniversary of the scholarship was in 2015, click here to read the commemorative Children and Libraries article featuring past recipients!

 Congratulations to the 2018-2019 BTSB Scholarship recipients!

 Lisa Gonzalez, University of North Texas

-*ALSC acknowledges and thanks Ellen Fader for her generous donation to the Spectrum Scholarship for a third year.
-Her contribution will support a student through the 2017-2018 school term and provide for a follow-up grant for a Spectrum Scholar alumnus entering the final semester of work in the Fall of 2016, including discretionary funds to use towards job interviews.
+*ALSC acknowledges and thanks Ellen Fader for her generous donation to the Spectrum Scholarship for the fifth year.
+Her contribution will support a student through the 2018-2019 school term and provide for a follow-up grant for a Spectrum Scholar alumnus entering the final semester of work in the Fall of 2018, including discretionary funds to use towards job interviews.

 In 2010, ALSC expanded its commitment to the Spectrum Scholarship Program.
 As of 2018, ALSC sponsors two Spectrum Scholars each year through the Frederic G. Melcher Endowment.
 The ALSC Spectrum Scholar is awarded to a Spectrum applicant who expresses an interest in library service to children.
 Since its founding, Spectrum has provided more than 600 scholarships to qualified applicants enrolled in an ALA-accredited graduate program in library and information studies or an ALA-recognized NCATE School Library Media program.